MultiSafepay/docs/content/payments/about-payments/evaluating-uncleared-transactions.md

 - History data
 - Transaction notes

-## Evaluating Uncleared transactions
+## Evaluating uncleared transactions
-The following indicators paint a cumulative picture of Uncleared transactions, but are no guarantee against fraud.
+The following indicators paint a cumulative picture of uncleared transactions, but are no guarantee against fraud.
 If you are in any doubt about a transaction, we recommend declining it and notifying the customer.

 {{< details title="Pay later methods" >}}

 **Uncleared** status applies to a number of [pay later methods](/payments/methods/pay-later/). <br>

-For [Klarna](/payment-methods/klarna/), [Afterpay](/payment-methods/afterpay/), [Betaal per Maand](/payment-methods/betaal-per-maand/) and [Pay After Delivery](/payment-methods/pay-after-delivery/) after you ship the order, the order status is **Shipped** and the transaction status is **Uncleared**.
+For [Klarna](/payment-methods/klarna/), [Afterpay](/payment-methods/afterpay/), [Betaal per Maand](/payment-methods/betaal-per-maand/) and [Pay After Delivery](/payment-methods/pay-after-delivery/), after you ship the order the order status is **Shipped** and the transaction status is **Uncleared**.
 At this point, the transaction is confirmed and settlement is guaranteed.
-The transaction status then changes to **Completed** when MultiSafepay receives settlement and adds the funds to your MultiSafepay balance.
+The transaction status changes to **Completed** when MultiSafepay receives settlement and adds the funds to your MultiSafepay balance.

 For [Request to Pay](/payment-methods/request-to-pay/), [Sofort](/payment-methods/sofort-banking/) and [SEPA Direct Debit](/payment-methods/sepa-direct-debit/), **Uncleared** status means MultiSafepay has not yet received settlement (partially or in full, e.g. the remaining instalments of an in3 payment).
 We recommend **not** shipping orders during this status.